Last updated on October 22nd, 2013 at 11:06 am

 “Nobody who’s doing anything worthwhile is going to skate through a situation without feedback.”

-I write with seven other women and I do receive feedback from ALL OF THEM (HA!), but I am also lucky enough to have other people in my life who give me constructive feedback about 8 Women Dream and my work.
-And, I constantly ask for their feedback.
-But I also comment on several top websites and stick my neck out in the comment sections asking for feedback, thus allowing strangers hit me with comments about 8 Women Dream.
+I am lucky to have people who give me constructive feedback about my work.
+I constantly ask for their feedback.
+I also comment on several top websites and stick my neck out in the comment sections asking for feedback, thus allowing strangers to hit me with comments.

-Here’s the thing — if you were capable of making your dream come true — then your dream would have come true by now.
-The reason it hasn’t is that you need to still grow more order to move beyond where you are at right now to where you need to be — the place where your dream actually resides.
+Here’s the thing—if you were capable of making your dream come true, then it would have come true by now.
+It hasn’t because you need to grow more to move beyond where you are right now to where you need to be—the place where your dream resides.

 Accepting feedback is the only way to get there.

-Over the past ten years, I’ve been able to watch some best-selling authors pass their book chapters around to each other for feedback — each making suggestions and changes to the author’s work and emailing each other about what isn’t working.
-I know of one author who spent a week at another author’s home just helping edit and revise a book.
+Over the past ten years, I’ve watched some best-selling authors pass their book chapters around to each other for feedback — each making suggestions and changes to the author’s work and emailing each other about what isn’t working.
+I know of one author who spent a week at another author’s home helping edit and revise a book.
 Imagine someone dedicating a week of their life to editing your book!

 The book went on to be a New York Times best-seller.

-This is the stumbling place where writers either move into being paid for their work, or the dream of writing stays within family and friends and never fully sees the light of day.
-The same is true of bloggers who want to become top bloggers in their niche.
-They can’t be a success unless they move past writing for themselves to writing for their readers and seeing the feedback (especially the negative) in the comments and appreciate that the reader cared enough to offer more insight.
+This is the stumbling place where writers either move into being paid for their work or the dream of writing stays within family and friends and never fully sees the light of day.
+The same applies to people who want to become top influencers in their niche.
+They can’t succeed unless they move past creating for themselves to creating with viewers in mind, seeing their feedback (especially the negative) in the comments, and appreciating that viewers cared enough to offer some insight–just ignore the trolls.

-This is the place where many dreamers become frustrated and give up on their dreams by saying “It’s too hard” or “I don’t feel comfortable doing this” or my favorite … “But I’ve always done it this way.”
+This is where many dreamers become frustrated and give up on their dreams by saying, “It’s too hard,” “I don’t feel comfortable doing this,” or, my favorite, “But I’ve always done it this way.”

 That’s fear and low self-esteem masking as blocking feedback.
 Trust me, I get it.
 Been there.
 Lived that.